While nearly three-quarters of HR practitioners are warming up to artificial intelligence, the verdict from C-suite tells a different story.

 If it doesn’t belong on LinkedIn, it doesn’t belong on ChatGPT.

-This is where building out a proper AI toolkit comes in — not just for avoiding the risks of free tools, but also to ensure it meets a real need.
+This is where building out a proper AI toolkit comes in — not just for avoiding the above risks but also to ensure it solves a real need.

 AI use cases

-Many HR practitioners have already dipped their toes in AI.
+Many comp professionals have begun experimenting with AI.
 If you’ve used it to draft a job description, congratulations on being part of the revolution.

 This may feel like a small step, but tasks like writing job descriptions are the whole point of artificial intelligence.
-AI should handle your routine busywork, so you can focus your energies elsewhere.
+It should handle routine busywork, so you can focus your energies elsewhere.

 Job descriptions